Christiana Figueres Keynote Speaker

 - Former Executive Secretary of the UN Framework Convention on Climate Change

-- Founding Partner of Global Optimism
+- Keynote speaker who was founding Partner of Global Optimism

 - Co author of ' The Future We Choose: Surviving the Climate Crisis'